Dolzura Cortez: Profile

 Born somewhere in Mindanao, Cortez, through a publicized newspaper story, revealed that at age 14, she first went into a relationship with an army corporal—a married man—"twice her age"; they had three children.
 She then migrated to Angeles City, Pampanga, where their relationship became complicated.

 She later worked at decent jobs, and with the help of an Australian businessman, she continued pursuing her education and started a business through a bar in Ermita, Manila.
 While managing a bar, she gave birth to two more children, each with a foreign contact—a Qatari and a Bahraini—one of whom is believed to have infected her with HIV.

 Her failure to seek refuge in her home town later forced her to live her remaining days in San Lazaro Hospital in Manila.
-There Cortez, responding to a request by journalist Ceres Doyo of the Philippine Daily Inquirer, made her story public, becoming the first person with AIDS (PWA) to openly admit suffering from the disease.
+There Cortez, responding to a request by journalist Ceres Doyo of the Philippine Daily Inquirer, made her story public, becoming the first person with AIDS to openly admit suffering from the disease.

 Cortez died in the hospital on October 12, 1992, at age 31.
 According to the Department of Health she was the 50th person in the country to die of the disease.

+Impact

+Her story was published in the newspaper from August 31 to September 3, 1992.
+Prior to Cortez, there had been interviews with anonymous Filipinos afflicted with AIDS; yet Cortez even allowed the publication of her picture to inform the public on the effect of the disease.

+The story, drawing significant response from the public, helped raise awareness of the disease.
+It was later developed into the 1993 movie, the first to document such experiences.

+Sarah Jane Salazar was the second to publicize her diagnosis in 1994 through a press conference by the DOH, whose story likewise became another film, Secrets of Sarah Jane.

+More than a year after Cortez's death, the Catholic Church, through a pastoral letter in response to rising AIDS cases, said that the impact of the disease remains unknown to the public due to lack of a monitoring system.
+They also warned that the government's condom solution is a short-term, which only brings disastrous effects and encourages promiscuity.

+Nevertheless, the number of HIV cases rose since the DOH declared AIDS a notifiable disease in 1986.
+Between 2010 and 2018, it increased by 203%, the highest in the Asia–Pacific.
+By mid-2020, the country had reported more than 70,000.